7075 aluminium alloy: Basic properties

 Aluminium 7075A has a density of 2.810 g/cm^{3}.

 Mechanical properties

 The mechanical properties of 7075 depend greatly on the tempering of the material.

-Aluminum 7075 has a low formability at low room temperature and is vulnerable to stress corrosion cracking.
-Using different elevated temperature forming techniques has been shown to reduce springback and fracture.
+Aluminium 7075 has a low formability at low room temperature and is vulnerable to stress corrosion cracking.
+Using different elevated temperature forming techniques including Hot Form Quench (HFQ) has been shown to reduce springback and fracture.
 Examples of those elevated temperature forming techniques are retrogression forming and warm forming.

 7075-O

 Un-heat-treated 7075 (7075-0 temper) has a maximum tensile strength of no more than 40000 psi, and maximum yield strength of no more than 21000 psi.
 The material has an elongation (stretch before ultimate failure) of 9–10%.
-As is the case for all 7075 aluminum alloys, 7075-0 is highly corrosion-resistant combined with generally acceptable strength profile.
+As is the case for all 7075 aluminium alloys, 7075-0 is highly corrosion-resistant combined with generally acceptable strength profile.

 7075-T6

 T6 temper 7075 has an ultimate tensile strength of 74000–78000 psi and yield strength of at least 63000–69000 psi.
 It has a failure elongation of 5–11%.

 The T6 temper is usually achieved by homogenizing the cast 7075 at 450 °C for several hours, quenching, and then ageing at 120 °C for 24 hours.
 This yields the peak strength of the 7075 alloys.
 The strength is derived mainly from finely dispersed eta and eta' precipitates both within grains and along grain boundaries.